 “Where the girl will be held and where you’ll be working for the next few weeks, considering you’re the only one she’ll talk to,” he replied, his expression unchanging as Draco seemed to go into a state of shock.
 “You’ll have plenty of extra time now that I’ve taken those cases off of your hands.
 And maybe try to find out more from her.
 Get her to trust you.
 I have a feeling she isn’t giving us all the details we want.”

-“Sir, I hope you don’t mind me asking,” Draco started, and he noticed that Gawain let out an annoyed sigh by this point, “but don’t we have more important investigations to take care of right now?
+“Sir, I hope you don’t mind me asking,” Draco started, noticing the obviously annoyed sigh by Gawain, “but don’t we have more important investigations to take care of right now?
 She doesn’t seem to want to be put into protective custody in the first place, and we’re already short staffed.”

 Anaxandra sat on the bed, hugging her knees to her chin.
 The two Aurors who brought her here were still in the kitchen doing Merlin knows what.
 For all she cared, they could be playing nude wizard’s chess for chocolate frogs and she still wouldn’t give a damn.
 She just wanted some time to herself knowing that it would be a very long time until she would be alone again.

-At the very least, her living conditions were more than satisfactory.
-It was a small, but cozy house they brought her to.
+At the very least, her living conditions were much better than she was used to.
+It was a small, but cozy house.
 There was one bedroom with a full-sized bed, two bathrooms, and a medium-sized kitchen that resided downstairs, adjoined with a living room.
 When she moved the curtain and looked out of the window, she noticed the hustle and bustle that made up the suburban streets of London.
 Watching the people walk casually past the house had colored her green with envy.
-She didn’t know how long she had wished she could do something like that; to just do as she wished and be, well, carefree.
+She didn’t know how long she had wished she could do something like that; to just do as she wished.

-Anaxandra walked out of the bathroom, her damp hair falling half way down her back and wetting her shirt in little droplets.
+Her damp hair fell half way down her back and wet her shirt in little droplets.
 It felt good to have the mud and grime washed out of her hair and off of her body.
-Noticing the clock on the wall, she saw that it was about eight o’ clock, which meant the sun was almost set.
+Noticing the clock on the wall, she saw that it was about eight o’ clock, which meant that it was now night.
 She rushed to the window to see a dark, starless sky.
 A frown crept onto her face.
 She forgot that the stars didn’t shine in the city.

 “Merlin, haven’t you ever heard of knocking!”
-Anaxandra let the constellation float back up to its proper place, and ridding of the small galaxy on her ceiling.
+Anaxandra let the constellation float back up to its proper place, and rid of the small galaxy on her ceiling.

 “Why?
 Are you undressed?”
 Draco stuck his head in the door and curiously looked over to her.